-Generally V{β} will be some complicated function of V{θ} and it is not possible to integrate these expressions analytically to find the relationship between the real and extended volumes.
+V{β} is expected to be some complicated function of V{θ} so it is not generally possible to integrate these expressions analytically to find the relationship between the real and extended volumes.
 Numerical integration is straightforward and offers the opportunity to change the boundary conditions for nucleation and growth as transformation proceeds, to account for the change in the matrix composition during the course of reaction.
 The method can in principle be applied to any number of simultaneous reactions.

 Complex reactions The multiple reactions found in power plant steels have important complications which can all be dealt with in the scheme of simultaneous transformations as presented above.
 The phases interfere with each other not only by reducing the volume available for transformation, but also by removing solute from the matrix and thereby changing its composition.
 This change in matrix composition affects the growth and nucleation rates of the phases.
-The main features of the application of the theory to power plant steels are summarised below; a full description is given in references [3,4].
+The main features of the application of the theory to power plant steels are summarised below; a full description is given in references [4].

-- The model allows for the simultaneous precipitation of M_2X , $M{23}C_6$, M_7C_3 , M_6C and Laves phase.
-M_3C is assumed to nucleate instantaneously with the paraequilibrium composition [6].
-Subsequent enrichment of M_3C as it approaches its equilibrium composition is accounted for. - All the phases, except M3C, form close to their equilibrium composition.
-The driving forces and compositions of the precipitating phases are calculated using MTDATA [1]. - The interaction between the precipitating phases is accounted for by considering the change in the average solute level in the matrix as each phase forms. - The model does not require prior knowledge of the precipitation sequence. - Dissolution of non-equilibrium phases is incorporated as a natural event. - A single set of fitting parameters for the nucleation equations (site densities and surface energies) has been found which is applicable to a wide range of power plant steels.
+- The model allows for the simultaneous precipitation of M2X, M23C6, M7C3, M6C and Laves phase.
+M3C is assumed to nucleate instantaneously with the paraequilibrium composition [6].
+Subsequent enrichment of M3C as it approaches its equilibrium composition is accounted for. - All the phases, except M3C, form close to their equilibrium composition.
+The driving forces and compositions of the precipitating phases are calculated using MTDATA [1].

+- The interaction between the precipitating phases is accounted for by considering the change in the average solute level in the matrix as each phase forms. - The model does not require prior knowledge of the precipitation sequence. - Dissolution of non-equilibrium phases is incorporated as a natural event. - A single set of fitting parameters for the nucleation equations (site densities and surface energies) has been found which is applicable to a wide range of power plant steels.

-The compositions of three power plant alloys used here for illustration purposes, are shown in Table 4.
-These three alloys, whilst of quite different chemical compositions, show similar precipitation sequences [3,7,8] but with vastly different rates.
-For example, at 600 °C the time taken before $M{23}C_6$ is observed is 1 h in the 10CrMoV steel [3], 10 h in the 3Cr1.5Mo alloy [7] and in excess of 1000 h in the $2\frac{1}{4}$ Cr1Mo steel [8].
-These differences have never before been explained [3,4].
+The compositions of three power plant alloys used here for illustration purposes, are shown in Table 3.
+These three alloys, whilst of quite different chemical compositions, show similar precipitation sequences [4,7,8] but with vastly different rates.
+For example, at 600 °C the time taken before $M{23}C_6$ is observed is 1 h in the 10CrMoV steel [4], 10 h in the 3Cr1.5Mo alloy [7] and in excess of 1000 h in the $2\frac{1}{4}$ Cr1Mo steel [8].
+These differences have never before been explained prior to the simultaneous transformations model [4].

-С Ν Mn Cr Mo Ni V Nb $2\frac{1}{4}$ Cr1Mo 0.15 0.50 2.12 0.9 0.17 $3 \mathrm{Cr} 1.5 \mathrm{Mo}$ 0.1 1.0 3.0 1.5 0.1 0.1 $10 \mathrm{CrMoV}$ 0.11 0.056 0.50 10.22 1.42 0.55 0.20 0.50
+С Ν Mn Cr Mo Ni V Nb $2\frac{1}{4}$ Cr1Mo 0.15 - 0.50 2.12 0.9 0.17 - - 3 Cr 1.5 Mo 0.1 1.0 3.0 1.5 0.1 0.1 $10 \mathrm{CrMoV}$ 0.11 0.056 0.50 10.22 1.42 0.55 0.20 0.50

-Table 4: Concentration (in weight%) of the major alloying elements in the steels used to demonstrate the model.
+Table 3: Concentration (in weight%) of the major alloying elements in the steels used to demonstrate the model.